Chloé Hollings

-Chloé Hollings is a French-born Australian voice actress.
+Chloé Hollings (born 15 April 1988) is a French-born Australian voice actress.
 She is internationally best known for voicing the character Widowmaker in the video game Overwatch (2016) in both English and French.

 Early life

-Chloé Hollings was born on April 15 in Paris to a French father and an English-Australian mother.
-As a child, her family moved to Melbourne.
+Hollings was born in Paris to a French father and an English-Australian mother.
+When she was a child, her family moved to Melbourne.

 She has a scar on her chin as a result of a childhood fall.

 Career

 She has trained under Jean-Laurent Cochet, Luis Jaime-Cortez, Jordan Beswick, and Scott Williams.
 She has performed in the theater, and voiced documentaries, advertisements and short plays.
 As a singer, she is a lyric soprano.

 She voices the character Widowmaker in both the English and French version of Overwatch (2016), a hit video game developed by Blizzard Entertainment.
 Additionally, she voices the character in the Overwatch Animated Shorts.

 She has written a book called Fuck les régimes! ("Fuck diets!"), published in French in 2016.